EdenKupe/anarchysf/pages/c/002500 Curt Clark (pseud. Donald E. Westlake).md

 <a href="https://thewestlakereview.wordpress.com/tag/anarchaos/">The Westlake Review</a> has a lengthy discussion of this work in the context of Westlake's œuvre, describing it as a reworking of Heinlein's 'Coventry', to which the author finds it superior (!).

+Franklin Rosemont has a long paragraph on this work in his 2012 'A Bomb-Toting, Long-Haired, Wild-Eyed Fiend: the Image of the Anarchist in Popular Culture' (_Surrealism, Bugs Bunny, and the Blues_ (2025), p78).
+For Rosemont the novel "shows how thoroughly incomprehension and hatred of anarchism can be set forth without recourse to the old stereotype. [ . . . ] The chief interest of the book lies in the naive clarity with which it reveals the absurd horror to which the authoritarian fear of freedom inevitably leads."
+He concludes, perceptively, that "The book is a kind of unintentional parable of US foreign policy in the Third World."

 _Anarchaos_ is probably the nastiest representation of anarchism in the genre.